 On the surface Don Biswas is a straight forward and old fashioned gag merchant.
 However, he does talk about a wide variety of unique subjects from having Dyspraxia and mild Asperger's Syndrome (both learning difficulties that effect coordination and social skills) to left-wing politics.
 Also thrown into the mix, in his set, are razor sharp one-liners.
 As seen on the BBC Asian Network.

 Steve Day describes himself as Britain's only deaf comedian, if there are any others he hasn't heard.
 Actually there are a couple of others who have started since he wrote that joke, but it's only a joke after all.
 For the past 14 years Steve has been performing to huge laughter around the country and abroad - well they tell him the laughter was huge to humour him, he doesn't know either way.
 Steve has been described as 'warm and witty' by the Scotsman and has received many other rave reviews whilst performing shows at the Edinburgh Fringe Festival.

 A familiar voice on Radio 4, Steve has appeared many times on You and Yours, and was a token man on Woman's Hour.
 As a disabled performer, Steve is more concerned with success in the mainstream comedy circuit, but is happy to 'deaf it up' as necessary if the money is ok and there are sandwiches.

 hosted and compered by Graeme Coulam.

-We have limited bar facilities at the venue (Hungerford Town Hall) so you can pre-order your first drink of the night at the same time that you book your tickets.
+We have limited bar facilities at the venue (usually Croft Hall) so you can pre-order your first drink of the night at the same time that you book your tickets.